 When do I need to arrive / when can I leave the Intensives?

-You should plan to arrive in the Intensive city location the day before the first day of each Intensive to give yourself time to get settled in and rested in preparation for an intense learning opportunity!
+You should plan to arrive in the Intensive city location the day before the first day of the Intensive to give yourself time to get settled in and rested in preparation for an intense learning opportunity!
 The last day of the Intensive will run until 5 pm.
 If you are flying out, it’s recommended that you to fly out the day after the Intensive ends so that you’re not rushed in leaving to make a flight.
 If you absolutely must leave the evening of the last day of an Intensive, the earliest possible departure time should be at least 8pm.

 Is the cost of my travel to the Intensives included in the tuition?